Quiet-ORG/rbot-scripts/docs/10 Inventory and Bank.md

 `void DeleteItem(string name, int quantity)` - Deletes the item from the player's inventory in the given quantity.

 `void BankAllCoinItems()` - Transfers all AC items to the bank from the player's inventory.
 This is useful at the start of a script to free up inventory space.
+(Don't use this)

 ### Bank

 The player's bank can also be managed through `ScriptInterface#Bank`.
 However, before using this object, you should load the player's bank through `ScriptPlayer#LoadBank`.
 The client will otherwise think the bank is empty.
 The bank should typically be loaded at the start of the script.

 #### Properties

 `List<Item> BankItems` - The player's bank as a list of items.

 `int Slots` - The total number of bank slots the player has.